 - SHIMLA TO KATHMANDU

-- Sep 14 - Oct 8
+- Sep 15 - Oct 10

-- 9100 USD
+- 10500 USD

-- SPACES AVAILABLE
+- LIMITED SPACE AVAILABLE

 Full tour and section dates listed are for first and last day of cycling.
 Prices based on double occupancy at majority of the hotels.
 Solo riders will be paired with another rider of the same gender at no additional charge.
 Accommodation the night before first cycling day and the night of last cycling day are included in entry fee.
 We advise booking at least 1 additional night at tour accommodation before the tour, to be able to attend rider briefing and have assistance from tour bike mechanic in setting up your bike.